Inbibo/adonisfx_docs/docs/maya/fat.md

 ## Debugger

-In order to better visualise deformer constraints and attributes in the Maya viewport there is the option to enable the debugger, found in the dropdown menu labeled *Debug* in the Attribute Editor.
+In order to better visualize deformer constraints and attributes in the Maya viewport there is the option to enable the debugger, found in the dropdown menu labeled *Debug* in the Attribute Editor.

 To enable the debugger the *Debug* checkbox must be marked.
-To select the specific feature you would like to visualise, choose it from the list provided in *Features*.
-The features that can be visualised with the debugger in the AdnFat deformer are:
+To select the specific feature you would like to visualize, choose it from the list provided in *Features*.
+The features that can be visualized with the debugger in the AdnFat deformer are:

  - **Hard Constraints**: For each vertex on the simulated mesh and each virtual point that belongs to an internal layer, a line will be drawn from the point to the corresponding closest point on the base mesh if its *Hard Constraints* weight is greater than 0.0.
  - **Shape Preservation**: For each vertex with a shape preservation weight greater than 0.0, a line will be drawn from each adjacent vertex to the opposite adjacent vertex.